 The case study revolves around a finance client in Australia, a major organization with a market capitalization of $4.7 billion.
 This company sought to enhance its financial systems through integration, aiming to improve market share, operational efficiency, and customer satisfaction.

-The client had a legacy core system, over a decade old, which could not be replaced but had to be integrated with three new systems.
+The Challenge: The client had a legacy core system, over a decade old, which could not be replaced but had to be integrated with three new systems.
 These new systems were required to improve lending processes and overall customer experience.
 The legacy system was connected to several internal systems, leading to significant inefficiencies:

 - Customer information was duplicated across different systems.